OSC/ood-documentation/source/installation/resource-manager/test.rst

    future.
 So always revisit this documentation after upgrading OnDemand and attempting to test your cluster configuration.

-We currently provide an experimental :command:`rake` task underneath the :ref:`dashboard` for testing your resource manager configuration in the cluster configuration files.
+We currently provide an experimental :command:`rake` task in the dashboard for testing your resource manager configuration in the cluster configuration files.

 #.
-For all :command:`rake` tasks we will need to be underneath the
+For all :command:`rake` tasks we will need to be in the
-   :ref:`dashboard`'s root directory (*this will change in the future*):
+   dashboard's root directory (*this will change in the future*):

    .. code-block:: sh